extrawaterjoe/sonic-garbage/README.md

 ## Overview

-The YouTube Audio Downloader is a Python script that automates the process of generating audio samples from YouTube videos.
+Sonic Garbage is a Python script that automates the process of generating audio samples from YouTube videos.
 It randomly selects search phrases from a provided word list, downloads corresponding YouTube videos, and processes the audio to create one-shot and looped versions.
 The processed audio files are then saved in designated directories.

 ## Features